lasigeBioTM/MER/README.md

 This was tested and works as expected on Ubuntu 16.04 and CentOS 6.

-You can also run it on Windows using Cygwin or Git Bash, but there are some issues regarding UTF-8 characters.

 ### awk

 MER was developed and tested using the GNU awk (gawk).
 If you have another awk interpreter in your machine, there's no assurance that the program will work.